The Most Common Health Problems in 14 Popular Dog Breeds

 “Mixed breeds are less likely to develop a genetic diagnosis than pure breeds, but it still happens, more often than people realize,” explains Angela Hughes, DVM, veterinary genetics research manager for Mars Veterinary, which operates Wisdom Health.
 The Wisdom Panel analyzes all of the breeds in the dog’s heredity and the health concerns inherent in each breed.
 They then note when two or more ancestral breeds’ health issues overlap.
 “That helps your dog’s veterinarian hone in on specific conditions as your pet ages, so you can catch some problems quickly, and lessen the risk of developing others,” adds Dr. Hughes.

 Cockapoos, a mix of a poodle and cocker spaniel, may be at risk for an eye disease that affects older dogs called progressive rod cone degeneration.
 “Late adult early geriatric blindness is a condition that at this time you can’t avoid, but you can help your dog prepare for it by setting up your space, removing potentially hazardous items from around the house, and maintaining a solid routine,” says Dr. Hughes.
+If you live in a small space, see the best apartment dogs to make sure they are happy and healthy.

 A popular breed known for their boundless energy, Labrador retrievers are predisposed to a number of health conditions.
 “Labs are prone to hip and elbow dysplasia, eye conditions, and exercise induced collapse (EIC),” says Pete Lands, DVM, the director of emergency and critical care at Saint Francis Veterinary Center.
 He adds that there are surgical treatments to treat hip and elbow dysplasia, and ophthalmological evaluations can diagnose ocular disease.